srMarquinho/ultimate-dividend-portfolio/README.md

 - Once your "home" currency is chosen in the _"Settings"_, it should not be changed as it will be used for exchange based on the value added in _"Transactions"_.
 - Tip: In _"Transactions"_ your "home" currency exchange value will always be 1.

-### Missing data in the "Portfolio" (Overrides)

-- Sometimes the provider may not have the information for the ticker you entered.
-Showing N/A.
-- Again, **DO NOT edit any grey cell** on the "Portfolio".
-Instead use the tab "Overrides" to enter the missing information you need.

 ### Find

 - Remember you can use "ctrl+f" ("cmd+f" on mac) to find for keywords in your sheet.